redsanket/spark/external/oozie/guide/overview.rst

 ~~~~~~~~~~~~~

 One of the most common uses for Oozie is to execute a Workflow
 at certain intervals.
-For example, the Workflow XML (``workflow.xml``)
+For example, the Coordinator XML (``coordinator.xml``)
-below gives a start time, an end time, and the frequecy to
+below gives a start time, an end time, and the frequency to
 run the applications.

 .. code-block:: xml